 Do you consider these pieces assemblage?

 Yes â€“ theyâ€™re three-dimensional and objects project from a fixed base.

 Could you explain where you get your materials/images/photographs/

-Robin Howard is a full-time artist and writer who experiments with words, found objects and adhesives in her Mount Pleasant, South Carolina home studio.
-In her art, Robin explores the roles between science, nature, magic, language, myth and storytelling through mixed-media works that incorporate language and found objects.
-She invites the viewer into imaginary worlds through vignettes that are inspiring, mysterious and playful.
+Robin Howard is a full-time artist who lives and works in Charleston, South Carolina.
+Robin explores the roles between science, nature, magic, and myth through mixed-media works that incorporate storytelling and found objects.
+She invites the viewer into imaginary worlds through vignettes that are inspiring, mysterious, playful and sometimes haunting.
 Born in rural Indiana, Robin was inspired by the outsider artists of the rural South and Midwest.
-After graduating from Indiana University with a degree in Anthropology and studying papermaking at Columbia College in Chicago, her art evolved to incorporate traditional techniques with the innocence of the outsider genre.
-Robin is a former member of the Indianapolis Chinese Lion Dance Team, an honorary member of the Nandi tribe of Kenya and was christened Adi Shakti (God’s Primal Creativity) by the late Yogi Bhajan.
-Her work is available for purchase at Art Mecca of Charleston, as well.
+After graduating from Indiana University with a degree in Anthropology and studying paper-making at Columbia College in Chicago, her art evolved to incorporate traditional techniques with the innocence of the outsider genre.
+Her work has been exhibited in local and regional galleries, in national print media, and featured on HGTV.
+Her work is available for purchase at Art Mecca of Charleston and Roots Up Gallery in Savannah.
 Link to her personal site here.